List of Major League Baseball awards: Silver Slugger

+Prior to 2022, when the designated hitter was permanently allowed across both leagues, a Silver Slugger Award for pitchers was awarded in the National League (except in 2020).

 Hank Aaron Award

 The Hank Aaron Award is given annually to the Major League Baseball players selected as the top hitter in each league, as voted on by baseball fans and members of the media.
 It was introduced in 1999 to commemorate the 25th anniversary of Hank Aaron surpassing Babe Ruth's 714 career home runs.
 The award was the first major award to be introduced by Major League Baseball in more than 25 years.
 Each team's radio and television play-by-play broadcasters and color analysts vote for three players in each league.
 Their first place vote receives five points, the second place vote receives three points, and the third place vote receives one point.
 Beginning in 2003, fans were given the opportunity to vote via Major League Baseball's website.
 Fans' votes account for 30% of the points, while broadcasters' and analysts' votes account for the other 70%.
-The 2022 winners of the Hank Aaron Award are Aaron Judge of the New York Yankees in the American League and Paul Goldschmidt of the St. Louis Cardinals in the National League.
+The 2025 winners of the Hank Aaron Award are Aaron Judge of the New York Yankees in the American League and Shohei Ohtani of the Los Angeles Dodgers in the National League.

 Comeback Player of the Year

 The Comeback Player of the Year Award is presented by MLB to the player who is judged to have "re-emerged on the baseball field during a given season."
 The award was developed in 2005, as part of a sponsorship agreement between MLB and Viagra.
 In 2005 and 2006 representatives from MLB and MLB.com selected six candidates each from the AL and NL and one winner for each league was selected via an online poll on MLB.com.
 Since then, the winners have been selected by a panel of MLB beat reporters.
 Under the current voting structure, first-place votes are worth five points, second-place votes worth three, and third-place votes worth one, with the award going to the player with the most overall points.
-The 2022 award winners are Justin Verlander of the Houston Astros in the American League and Albert Pujols of the St. Louis Cardinals in the National League.
+The 2025 award winners are Jacob deGrom of the Texas Rangers in the American League and Ronald Acuña Jr. of the Atlanta Braves in the National League.

 World Series MVP

 The Willie Mays World Series Most Valuable Player Award is given to the player who most contributes to his team's success in the final round of the Major League Baseball post-season.
 The award was originally given by the editors of Sport magazine, but is now decided by a combination of media members and Major League Baseball officials.
 On September 29, 2017, it was renamed in honor of Willie Mays in remembrance of the 63rd anniversary of The Catch.
 Mays never won the award himself.
-The 2022 award winner was Jeremy Peña, shortstop for the Houston Astros.
+The 2025 award winner was Yoshinobu Yamamoto, pitcher for the Los Angeles Dodgers.